 The Hon.
-Mr. Justice Winston Charles Anderson is of Jamaican nationality and upbringing.
-He was born in Saint Ann’s Bay and raised in Brittonville, Saint Ann, Jamaica.
-He attended the Brittonville Primary School and later the Ferncourt High School in Clermont, Saint Ann from which he transferred to the Saint Andrew Technical High School (STATHS) in Kingston.
-He entered the Faculty of Law, University of the West Indies (UWI) in 1980, and graduated in 1983 with the Degree of Bachelor of Laws, (Honours).
-From 1983 to 1984, he taught International Law, among other subjects, at the UWI Faculty of Law, whilst also pursuing the Masters in Law degree there.
+Mr. Justice Winston Charles Anderson is of Jamaican nationality and humble upbringing.
+He was born in Saint Ann’s Bay, Saint Ann, raised in the rural village of Brittonville, attended Brittonville Primary School and later Ferncourt High School, from which he transferred to Saint Andrew Technical High School (STATHS) in Kingston.
+He entered the Faculty of Law, University of the West Indies in 1980, and graduated in 1983 with the Degree of Bachelor of Laws.
+From 1983 to 1984 he taught undergraduate courses, including International Law, at UWI, whilst also pursuing the Master’s in Law degree there.

-Dr Anderson re-joined the UWI Faculty of Law in 1988 and was called to the Bar of Barbados in 1989.
-He was awarded indefinite tenure at UWI in 1994.
-He served as Deputy Dean of the Faculty of Law and Head of the Teaching Department of the Faculty.
-From 1994-1995 he was Research Fellow at Sheffield University, England and in 1996 was appointed Senior Lecturer on Fellowship Leave at the University of Western Australia.
-In 1999, Dr Anderson became Senior Lecturer in the University of the West Indies on indefinite tenure.
+Dr. Anderson rejoined the UWI Faculty of Law in 1988 and was called to the Bar of Barbados in 1989.
+He was awarded indefinite tenure in 1994; served as Deputy Dean, and Head of the Teaching Department of Law.
+From 1994-1995 he was Research Fellow at Sheffield University, England; in 1996 appointed Senior Lecturer (whilst on Fellowship Leave) at the University of Western Australia; and in 1999 became UWI Senior Lecturer.

-Dr Anderson was appointed the General Counsel of the Caribbean Community Secretariat on secondment from the University of the West Indies, 2003-2006, and in 2006 was appointed Professor in the Faculty of Law, University of the West Indies.
+Dr. Anderson was appointed General Counsel of the Caribbean Community (on secondment from UWI) from 2003 to 2006, and in 2006, UWI Professor of Law.
 Professor Anderson returned to the Faculty of Law in 2006 and was called to the Bar of Jamaica, also in 2006.
-He was appointed Executive Director of the Caribbean Law Institute Centre, in 2007, a position he held until June 2010.
+He was appointed Executive Director of the Caribbean Law Institute Centre, in 2007, a position he held until 2010.